 Compared to guinea pigs, chinchillas smell a lot less.

-They are clean in every way, and they are a little easier to care for.
+They’re clean in every way, and they’re a little easier to care for.

 Most rodents develop odor in their fur.